 “Defrosting Delgamuukw” (2001) 12 National Journal of Constitutional Law 385

 Brent sits as a director and member-at-large on the executive committee of the Continuing Legal Education Society of BC.
-He is also the Vice-Chair of the Commercial Litigation Practice Group of The Advocates’ Society (TAS), a national association headquartered in Toronto as the authoritative voice of advocates within the justice system.
+He is also the Chair of the Commercial Litigation Practice Group of The Advocates’ Society (TAS), a national association headquartered in Toronto as the authoritative voice of advocates within the justice system.
 He completed TAS’ skills instructor training programme in 2015, and since then has been a regular faculty member and skills instructor in TAS workshops, both in Vancouver and Toronto.

 In the past, Brent served on the board of the BC Law Institute, a not-for-profit law reform agency working to improve and modernize the law, and served a term as an elected Provincial Council representative for the Canadian Bar Association BC Branch – as well as two terms as co-chair of the CBABC’s Administrative Law Section.
 Brent was a member of the CBA national working group that produced the Review of Judicial Conduct Process of the Canadian Judicial Council in July 2014.